michaniets/french-childes/README.md

 > python3 merge-csv-conllu.py --enrich_conllu speaker,age_days childes.cha.tagged.csv udpiped.conllu out.conllu

-# Work in progress

-## dql.py
+### Run coding query on ConLL-U and add codings

+see below (dql.py)

+# Dependency query language (dql.py)

+*This is work in progress*

+This script uses the Grew query language and Python library [Link](https://grew.fr).
-Applies Grew queries to a corpus, adds coding strings to meta data (and optionally nodes).
+It applies Grew queries to a corpus, adds coding strings to meta data (and optionally nodes).

+## Query CoNLL-U files

 - Default: Prints the complete corpus with added codings
 - Option --coding_only: prints only graphs matching the query (with coding)